![]() |

 But let it be known, there are two secrets for the quickest, easiest and tastiest way to cook grits.
 No throw-aways here!
 Take note!

-ABOUT STONE-GROUND GRITS Quick-cooking grits are easy to find, my grocery store even carries a house brand that competes with Quaker.
-But I do much prefer the stone-ground grits for texture, flavor and “real food” values.
-I have great luck with Bob’s Red Mill grits found in many grocery stores and also buy stone-ground grits from War Eagle Mill in Arkansas, very good stuff!
+- Stone-Ground Grits (My Favorite) – Stone-ground grits are coarser and take longer to cook but are preferred for texture, flavor and "real food" values.
+I have great luck finding Bob’s Red Mill grits found in many grocery stores and also buy stone-ground grits from War Eagle Mill in Arkansas, very good stuff!
 Do store stone-ground grits in the fridge or even the freezer, otherwise, they’ll go rancid quite quickly.

 MICROWAVE GREEN CHILI CHEESE GRITS